studiokanunu/800MHz/README.md

 The FCC has a lovely page for the GP where they can find out about their nuts and bolts.

 So the App should be a tool to lodge a complaint, as streamlined as possible based on a simple scenario.
 Big data is available to do most of the form processing either through TSA or FCC.
-I would invasion , based on an authenticated user scenario, that the lat/lon and other pertinent data would auto-fill.
+I would invision , based on an authenticated user scenario, that the lat/lon and other pertinent data would auto-fill.

-Closing Remarks

-This was a fun exercise!
-I believe this would be a very usable and purposeful app.

-Best and a hearty virtual handshake,

-Chuck Stableford